pandas-dev/pandas/web/pandas/pdeps/0007-copy-on-write.md

-This addresses multiple aspects: 1) a clear and consistent user API (a clear rule: _any_ subset or returned series/dataframe **always** behaves as a copy of the original, and thus never modifies the original) and 2) improving performance by avoiding excessive copies (eg a chained method workflow would no longer return an actual data copy at each step).
+This addresses multiple aspects: 1) a clear and consistent user API (a clear rule: _any_ subset or returned series/dataframe **always** behaves as a copy of the original, and thus never modifies the original) and 2) improving performance by avoiding excessive copies (e.g. a chained method workflow would no longer return an actual data copy at each step).

-Because every single indexing step behaves as a copy, this also means that with this proposal, "chained assignment" (with multiple setitem steps) will _never_ work.
+Because every single indexing step behaves as a copy, this also means that with this proposal, "chained assignment" (with multiple setitem steps) will _never_ work and the `SettingWithCopyWarning` can be removed.

 ## Background